-After it is successfully installed, Let us go ahead and configure:
+After it is successfully installed, Let us go ahead and configure it:

 Save and close the file.
 Restart vsftpd service to take effect the changes:

-Check if vsftpd service is running or not using command:
+Check if vsftpd service is running or not using the command:

-In case you have UFW firewall enabled, execute the bellow command to allow incoming traffic to FTP ports:
+In case you have UFW firewall enabled, execute the below command to allow incoming traffic to FTP ports:

 We will now create a new user that we will use to log into FTP.
 In this example, we will create a new user called chedelics: